 When it comes to keeping your heart healthy, many people are familiar with the basics: stay active, avoid smoking, watch your weight, and manage your stress.
 However, there’s a key component to heart health that many people would rather avoid discussing altogether: their diet!

 The foods you eat on a regular basis have a tremendous impact on your overall heart health.

 Taking a hard look at your diet can be tough — after all, we all have those foods we love, but we know we probably shouldn’t be eating regularly.

 However, adopting a heart-healthy diet doesn’t mean you need to quit all of your favorite foods.
-As part of our One Healthy Boston partnership with WCVB-TV, I recently participated in a Facebook Live that featured great audience questions about heart-healthy diets.

 What are some foods that people should generally avoid for better heart health?

-My theory is that all of your favorite foods can be included in a heart-healthy diet.
+All of your favorite foods can be included in a heart-healthy diet.
 But there are some foods to limit, such as processed foods, high-sugar foods, and foods high in saturated fat.

 To give you an idea of what kind of foods these may be, think of all the packaged things you see in the grocery aisle: the cookies, the cakes, etc. Also, taking steps to limit red meat, processed meat, and fried foods is a good idea.

 Thinking of those foods as occasional treats, not regular parts of your diet, is ideal.

 What should people know when starting a more heart-healthy diet?